Yaya-Cout/Nwagyu/src/reference/tips/rust_heap.md

 # [Rust] Using a heap allocator when developing apps

 When you develop NWA applications in Rust, you have to use the `#[no_std]` flag to avoid using system dependencies.
 This is called embedded programming.
-But with embedded programming in Rust, this flag disables the default global allocator, which means : no Vec, no Strings and no dynamic allocations in general.
+But with embedded programming in Rust, this flag disables the default global allocator, which means: no Vec, no Strings and no dynamic allocations in general.
 When you program nwa apps using C, you can rely on the [implementation of `_sbrk`](https://github.com/numworks/epsilon/blob/9072ab80a16d4c15222699f73896282a65eecd54/eadk/src/platform.c#L18) provided by eadk which allows a seamless use of malloc.
 But here, we are in Rust, so there is no malloc and no `_sbrk`.
-So how can we achieve dynamic allocation ?
+So how can we achieve dynamic allocation?

 ## Use third party allocators